vipul2802/o365hq.com/content/services/Full Cutover G Suite to Office 365 Migration.md

 3. User creation or AD connect tool configuration
 4. Email and data migration start
 5. Migration process verification
-6. MX record to a new Office 365 tenant
+6. MX record to a new Microsoft 365 tenant
 7. Final email and data migration
 8. Verification and fixing of issues, if any